Average Clinical Research Coordinator Salary

 Key Responsibilities of a CRC:

-• Managing clinical trials: Coordinating with participants, investigators, and sponsors to ensure the smooth execution of trials.
+Managing clinical trials: Making sure that participants, investigators and sponsors are coordinated to ensure the smooth running of the trials.

-• Compliance with regulations: Monitoring adherence to FDA regulations, ICH-GCP guidelines, and institutional policies.
+Compliance with regulations: Adherence to FDA regulations, ICH-GCP guidelines and institutional policies will be monitored.

 As a CRC, you'll be an essential part of the healthcare and research landscape, facilitating the development of new treatments and contributing to advancements in medical science.